 Can Musk’s Boring Company reduce the cost of tunnel boring so dramatically?
 Many are skeptical.
 Still, smaller tunnels will lower costs and investors in the Chicago/O’Hare tunnel are confident enough to put up 100% of the financing- without ANY government funding.

-The Boring Company plans to lower the cost of building tunnels and provide a transit alternative.
 Proposed routes include a District of Columbia to New York run, an express service from O’Hare International Airport to downtown Chicago and a Loop in Los Angeles to transport baseball fans directly to Dodger Stadium.

 The 3.6 mile Transbay Tube carries Bay Area Rapid Transit (BART) trains.
 The tube was constructed on land, transported to the site, then submerged and lowered to the bottom.